soxoj/username-generation-guide/README.md

 - [Logins generator](https://github.com/c0rv4x/logins-generator) supporting flexible ways to combine first, last and middle names.

-- [emailGuesser](https://github.com/WhiteHatInspector/emailGuesser) well customizable permutator with support of checks if address is valid in Skype and in breach databases.
+- [emailGuesser](https://github.com/WhiteHatInspector/emailGuesser) is a customizable permutator with the support of checks if an address is valid in Skype and in breach databases.

 Looking ahead, I will tell you that from lists of names you can [quickly make](#addition-of-mail-domain) a list of emails.

----
+### Addition of personal information

 If you have any other additional information, you can significantly expand the number of candidates for usernames.
 It can be a year of birth, city, country, profession, and... literally anything.